OCR-D/spec/ocrd_eval.md

 * the ratio of correctly segmented pixels over the image size
   (assuming all predictions can be combined into some coherent segmentation).

-**Recall**, on the other hand, measures how well a model performs in finding all instances of an object in an image (true positives), irregardless of false positives.
-Given a model tries to identify bicycles in an image, a recall of 1 indicates that all bicycles have been found by the model (while not considering other objects that have been falsely labelled as a bicycle).
+**Recall**, on the other hand,  describes to which degree a model predicts what is actually present.
+The higher the recall of a model, the more confidently we can assume that it covers everything to be found (e.g. the model having identified every bicycle, car, person etc. in an image).
+A recall of 1 (or 100%) indicates that all objects have a correct prediction (true positives) and no predictions are missing or mislabelled (false negatives).
+The lower the recall value, the more false negatives.

+In the context of object detection in images, it measures either
+- the ratio of correctly detected segments over all actual segments, or
+- the ratio of correctly segmented pixels over the image size.

+Notice that both goals are naturally conflicting each other.
+A good predictor needs both high precision and recall.
+But the optimal trade-off depens on the application.

+For layout analysis though, the underlying notion of sufficient overlap itself is inadequate:
+- it does not discern oversegmentation from undersegmentation
+- it does not discern splits/merges that are allowable (irrelevant w.r.t. text flow) or not (break up or conflate lines)
+- it does not discern foreground from background, or when partial overlap starts breaking character legibility or introducing ghost characters

 ###### Prediction Score

-When a model tries to identify objects in an image, it predicts that a certain area in an image represents said object with a certain confidence or prediction score.
-The prediction score varies between 0 and 1 and represents the percentage of certainty of having correctly identified an object.
-Given a model tries to identify ornaments on a page.
-If the model returns an area of a page with a prediction score of 0.6, the model is "60% sure" that this area is an ornament.
-If this area is then considered to be a positive, depends on the chosen threshold.
+Most types of model can output a confidence score alongside each predicted object, which represents the model's certainty that the prediction is correct.
+For example, when a model tries to identify ornaments on a page, if it returns a segment (polygon / mask) with a prediction score of 0.6, the model asserts there is a 60% probability that there is an ornament at that location.
+Whether this prediction is then considered to be a positive detection, depends on the chosen threshold.

-###### Thresholds
+###### IoU Thresholds

-A threshold is a freely chosen number between 0 and 1.
-It divides the output of a model into two groups: Outputs that have a prediction score or IoU greater than or equal to the threshold represent an object.
-Outputs with a prediction score or IoU below the threshold are discarded as not representing the object.
+For object detection, the metrics precision and recall are usually defined in terms of a threshold for the degree of overlap (represented by the IoU as defined [above](#iou-intersection-over-union)), ranging between 0 and 1) above which pairs of detected and GT segments are qualified as matches.

+(Predictions that are non-matches across all GT objects – false positives – and GT objects that are non-matches across all predictions – false negatives – contribute indirectly in the denominator.)

 Example:
-Given a threshold of 0.6 and a model that tries to detect bicycles in an image.
-The model returns two areas in an image that might be bicycles, one with a prediction score of 0.4 and one with 0.9.
-Since the threshold equals 0.6, the first area is tossed and not regarded as bicycle while the second one is kept and counted as recognized.
+Given a prediction threshold of 0.8, an IoU threshold of 0.6 and a model that tries to detect bicycles in an image which depicts two bicycles.
+The model returns two areas in an image that might be bicycles, one with a confidence score of 0.4 and one with 0.9.
+Since the prediction threshold equals 0.8, the first candidate gets immediately tossed out.
+The other is compared to both bicycles in the GT.
+One GT object is missed (false negative), the other intersects the remaining prediction, but the latter is twice as large.
+Therefore, the union of that pair is more than double the intersection.
+But since the IoU threshold equals 0.6, even the second candidate is not regarded as a match and thus also counted as false negative.
+Overall, both precision and recall are zero (becaue 1 kept prediction is a false positive and 2 GTs are false negatives).

 ###### Precision-Recall Curve

-Precision and recall are connected to each other since both depend on the true positives detected.
-A precision-recall-curve is a means to balance these values while maximizing them.
+By varying the prediction threshold (and/or the IoU threshold), the tradeoff between precision and recall can be tuned.
+When the full range of combinations has been gauged, the result can be visualised in a precision-recall curve (or receiver operator characteristic, ROC).
+Usually the optimum balance is where the product of precision and recall (i.e. area under the curve) is maximal.

 Given a dataset with 100 images in total of which 50 depict a bicycle.
 Also given a model trying to identify bicycles on images.
 The model is run 7 times using the given dataset while gradually increasing the threshold from 0.1 to 0.7.